 Employment mediation can offer the chance to resolve a range of pending or commenced employment claims, for example, claims of discrimination, harassment, unfair dismissal, breach of contract and unlawful deduction from wages.
 It can also be used when negotiations over executive termination packages have stalled.

 Mediation has many other benefits.
 It allows solutions to be agreed that cannot be achieved through litigation and permits the participants to reach an outcome that works for them.
 Examples of this are agreed changes to working practices, the implementation of support mechanisms, opening lines of communication and making commitments about future working relationships.
 As mediation is confidential and conducted on a without prejudice basis, it encourages participation.
 It is therefore a process that can save significant management time and resolve potentially litigious matters in a cost-effective manner.

 In terms of how mediation works, some discussions may take place in open sessions, where the participants are brought together to talk, whilst others may take place in closed sessions, where different participants talk separately.
 Much depends upon the nature of the issues being discussed and the wishes of the participants.
 However, the mediator’s main role is to facilitate productive discussion in order to explore possible solutions and reach a consensus about the way forward.
 Mediation is therefore a constructive forward looking process and it is especially well suited to seeking resolutions in workplace and employment disputes.

-For more information on our employment law and HR advice services, please contact a member of our Employment Law team.
+For more information on our Employment Law and HR advice services, please contact Nicki Collins, PA in Employment Law.